 Reynolds School students, alumni contribute to affordable housing news series, “Priced Out.”

 Week-long program emphasizes learning through mentorship and guidance — a rare and exciting opportunity for student journalists.

 Third annual Reynolds School of Journalism event held April 23 at the University of Nevada, Reno.

-Two female students accomplish great feats both personally and professionally as partners in the Nevada Debate Union, which was just recognized as ASUN Club of the year
+Two female students accomplish great feats both personally and professionally as partners in the Nevada Debate Union, recognized as ASUN Club of the year

 Use these skills for your next round of internship or job applications